Traveling to Krakow, Poland, for the first time and looking for useful travel tips and practical information?

 While renting a car gives you freedom, I wouldn’t recommend doing it for a visit to Krakow.
 Parking is hard to find and costly and the traffic can be very heavy.
 Some of the rules of the road can be very confusing, particularly with regard to ‘driving zones’ that even the locals find hard to understand.

 If you decide to drive, be very careful to keep to posted speed limits.
 Speed restrictions are strictly enforced.

 I’d only recommend renting a car in Krakow if you are staying in the area for longer than 3 days and are planning to explore the wide surroundings beyond the city.
-The most popular day trips to Auschwitz and Wieliczka can easily be done with tours or private drivers.
+The most popular day trips to Auschwitz, Wieliczka Salt Mine, and Zakopane can easily be done with tours or private drivers.

 12. Experience Polish Cuisine & Street Food

 The Poles are rightly proud of their cuisine and you’ll find traditional food available at every turn.
 Be sure to try pierogis – plump little dumplings filled with a variety of ingredients, then baked or fried.
 You should also sample zurek – sour rye soup – and the classic borscht, a soup made from beetroot.